trevor-cuffe/yelpCamp/README.md

 -Admin user?
 Can delete campgrounds & comments from any user, and give other users admin privileges -Delete your own comments
 -React to other peoples' comments

+-Dashboard where I can see all of my campgrounds and comments